Ever find yourself thinking "I wish I could quickly print the contents of this byte buffer somewhere"?

 This is a small note that I have made a quick Haxe variant of the first part of my "small guide on writing interpreters".
-You can see an interactive Haxe-JS demo above, and find the Haxe source code on bitbucket.
+You can see an interactive Haxe-JS demo above, and find the Haxe source code on GitHub.

 Recently someone pointed out that they never knew that GMEdit was made in Haxe, and that you often don't even know that something was made in Haxe.
 Which is a pretty good point - for instance, you might suspect that a lot of things that I do have some parts of them written in Haxe, but never exact.